jrenx/CS5600_spring2026/about.md

 ## About

 Hi.
-Welcome to CS5600!
+Welcome to CS5600 Spring 2026!

 ## Grades

-This course will consist of 50% lab assignments, 20% midterm and 30% final exam.
+This course will consist of 35% lab assignments, 20% quizzes, 15% midterm and 30% final exam.

 ## Cheating